segfaultcoder/point/README.md

+## Is it finished?

+No!
+I've just started developing it, and there are only the essentials for running the example below(and the one included in the source code).

 ## Example

 This example makes a 1280x720 window with a 640x360 canvas, connects them and draws random white pixels on the canvas.
 To see more details about how to use it, see the [wiki](https://example.com/).